Motorcycle Accidents and Crashes in the US: Statistics and Facts

 Unlicensed and Risky Riders

-In 2022, 35% of motorcyclists involved in fatal crashes did not have valid motorcycle licenses, more than double the rate for passenger vehicle drivers (16%).
-Additionally, 16% of riders had prior license suspensions or revocations.
-These trends highlight the risks associated with untrained or inexperienced riders.
+In 2022, 35% of riders in fatal crashes lacked valid motorcycle licenses, more than double the 16% rate for passenger vehicle drivers.
+Another 16% had suspended or revoked licenses.
+These numbers underscore the dangers of untrained or inexperienced riders on the road.

 Lane Splitting